Hey, guys, anyone up for a bit more Jesus mythicism debate? Yes… it’s time for me to start reviewing R.G. Price’s book!

 This one, unlike some of the other stuff I’ve written, is not going to be snark.
 I’m up for a serious discussion about R.G.
 Price’s arguments and the reasons why I disagree with them (which I still do; I’ve read the whole book already).
 If that’s not for you, no worries, hope to see you on another review.

 This book has both a preface and an introduction; I’ll try to cover them both in this post.
-As with previous reviews, I’ll then link all other chapter reviews back to the original post to keep everything in one place.
+As with previous reviews, I’ll then link all other chapter reviews back to the original post to keep everything in one place, so the list of links to reviews of subsequent chapters should be at the bottom of this post (I’ll update each time I post a new chapter review).

 Here we go, folks!